 Log10Perm =-4.67+1.34grain size+4.08(1/sorting) +0.0342rigid grain content (2)

 Here “sorting” is the Trask sorting coefficient (Trask et al., 1932), “perm” is permeability in millidarcys, and “grain size” is grain diameter in millimeters.
 The two equations were obtained by fitting the data from Yacheng field, South China Sea.
 The model has a large amount of independent information, and a high coefficient of determination (R2=0.75 for porosity and 0.86 for permeability).
-All of the fitted sample data lie within a 95% confidence interval of predicted values, although these limits are large enough to significantly affect the performance of potential reservoirs in a CO2 sequestration scenario.
+All of the fitted sample data lie within a 95% confidence interval of predicted values as shown in Bloch (1991) (figure 14 and figure 15), although these limits are large enough to significantly affect the performance of potential reservoirs in a CO2 sequestration scenario.

+The empirical equations from Bloch (1991) imply that porosity and permeability are affected by mineralogical variables (rigid grain content) and textural variables (grain size and sorting).
+Since the objective is to evaluate the effect of mineralogy on rock porosity and permeability, we assigned typical values to textural variables.
+The Trask sorting coefficient is given a value of 1.5 for well to moderately sorted sandstone, and grain size is assigned as 0.8 mm.
+Since the calibration data set is based on wells with similar temperature and pressure histories, post-depositional parameters (temperature, pressure, time) are not incorporated in these models.
+So all the uncertainties in textural variables (sorting and grain size) and post-depositional parameters (temperature, pressure, time) are gathered in the constants calculated with sorting coefficient =1.5 and grain size =0.8.
+Below we see that these values lead to slightly smaller permeabilities than expected from field data, and this is compensated by generating another permeability set that covers slightly larger permeability values.

 Another approach to evaluating mineralogy-permeability relations is to use natural sandstones where there are sufficient characterization data to evaluate the variability as well as the overall trends.
 Gibson-Poole et al. (2008) presented porosity and permeability data from Gippsland Basin in southeast Australia.
-The data for the Kingfish Formation sediments are reprinted here in Fig. .
+The data for the Kingfish Formation sediments are reprinted here in Fig. 1.
 The porosities are mostly in the range 10% to 30% and the permeabilities vary from about 0.1 to 10,000 mD.
 The majority of the points lie in the 15-30% porosity and 10-10,000 mD permeability ranges.
 The empirical formula generated by determining a best fit to these data is: